 Melaka is also one of the sought-after destinations in Peninsular Malaysia.
 The historical city has many stories to tell and many places to offer to visitors.
 The Dutch Square is one of the crowded areas in the city, where hundreds of tourists would flock this area to have a good view of the red terracotta buildings of the Stadhuys and Christ Church.
 Plus, it is also the main stopping point for the colourful and lively trishaws.

 Perhentian Islands, Terengganu

 There is also something in store for beach lovers in Peninsular Malaysia – Perhentian Islands.
-Situated in the state of Terengganu, Perhentian is a favourite destination for scuba and snorkeling lovers.
+Situated in the state of Terengganu, Perhentian is a favourite destination for scuba and snorkelling lovers.
 It has one of the most interesting diving spots in Malaysia, besides than Sipadan and Redang.
-You can enjoy swimming and snorkeling at the marine park while looking at the diversity of the marine life in this reserved sea park.
+You can enjoy swimming and snorkelling at the marine park while looking at the diversity of marine life in this reserved sea park.

 Taman Negara Pahang

 Taman Negara Pahang is also a top tourist attraction in Peninsular Malaysia.
 It offers a spectacular view of the 130 million years old tropical forests, rivers and wildlife.
 Here, you can enjoy riding a small boat across the river, jungle trekking to Lata Berkoh, walking on the canopy walkway or enjoying the night safari tour.

 Cameron Highlands beautifully portrays the view of the mountain range in Malaysia.
 It has become a popular spot amongst the locals and international visitors, especially during the weekends and public holidays.
 Some of the interesting places that you can visit in Cameron Highlands are Sungei Palas Boh Tea Plantation, strawberry farms, night markets, lavender garden and MARDI.